richardpaulhudson/spacy_projects_multiprocessing/README.md

 The [subprocess](https://docs.python.org/3/library/subprocess.html) documentation advises using `subprocess.run()` rather the lower-level `subprocess.Popen()` whenever possible.
 In [example_queueing.py](https://github.com/richardpaulhudson/spacy_multiprocessing_arch/blob/main/example_queueing.py), however, the subprocess is created using `Popen()` to allow the worker process to retrieve the subprocess' PID and send it to the main process via the queue.

-Nevertheless, on reflection and further investigation the main issue with calling `Popen()` is that it starts a subprocess that is not in communication with its worker process, meaning that e.g. the standard pipes are not managed automatically.
+On reflection and further investigation, the main issue with calling `Popen()` is that it starts a subprocess that is not in communication with its worker process, meaning that e.g. the standard pipes are not managed automatically.
 In the proposed solution, communication is established using `communicate()` immediately after the worker process has placed the subprocess' PID in the queue and is maintained until the subprocess completes.
+This creates a comparable situation to if the subprocess had been created using `run()`.

 One concern is whether subprocess output could get lost in the split second before communication is established. [popen_with_sleep.py](https://github.com/richardpaulhudson/spacy_multiprocessing_arch/blob/main/popen_with_sleep.py) demonstrates that this is not the case: although communication is established well after the subprocess has written to `stdout`, the relevant output is still correctly piped to the console.